domRiddle/ASF/Configuration.md

-11 | BadgeLevelsDescending | Try to farm games with highest badge levels first 12 | RedeemDateTimesAscending | Try to farm oldest games on our account first 13 | RedeemDateTimesDescending | Try to farm newest games on our account first
+11 | BadgeLevelsDescending | Try to farm games with highest badge levels first 12 | RedeemDateTimesAscending | Try to farm oldest games on our account first 13 | RedeemDateTimesDescending | Try to farm newest games on our account first 14 | MarketableAscending | Try to farm games with unmarketable card drops first 15 | MarketableDescending | Try to farm games with marketable card drops first

 Notice the word "try" in all above descriptions - the actual order is heavily affected by selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** and sorting will affect only results that ASF considers same performance-wise.
 For example, in `Simple` algorithm, selected `FarmingOrder` should be entirely respected in current farming session (as every game is treated the same), while in `Complex` algorithm actual order is affected by hours and then sorted according to chosen `FarmingOrder`.
 This will lead to different results, as post-`HoursUntilCardDrops` games have higher priority over pre-`HoursUntilCardDrops` ones.
 It effectively means that ASF will idle post-`HoursUntilCardDrops` in your `FarmingOrder` first, then adapting your `FarmingOrder` for choosing the next batch.
 Therefore, this config property is only a **suggestion** that ASF will try to respect, as long as it doesn't affect performance negatively (in this case, ASF will prefer performance over `FarmingOrder`).